SarthakMakhija/go-lsm/README.md

 9. **Iterators** form one of the core building blocks of LSM based key/value storage engine.
 Iterators are used in operations like [Scan](https://github.com/SarthakMakhija/go-lsm/blob/main/state/storage_state.go#L184) and [Compaction](https://github.com/SarthakMakhija/go-lsm/blob/main/compact/compaction.go#L75).
 This repository provides various iterators, (listing a few here): [MergeIterator](https://github.com/SarthakMakhija/go-lsm/blob/main/iterator/merge_iterator.go), [SSTableIterator](https://github.com/SarthakMakhija/go-lsm/blob/main/table/iterator.go) and [InclusiveBoundedIterator](https://github.com/SarthakMakhija/go-lsm/blob/main/iterator/iterator.go).

+11. **Client API** provides a user interface for interacting with the key/value storage engine.
+It's important to note that the API itself isn't considered a fundamental building block of the engine.
+However, it functions as the primary access point for clients to perform various operations on the stored key/value data.
+Check [Db](https://github.com/SarthakMakhija/go-lsm/blob/main/db.go).

 _Please note: this repository does not implement block-cache and CRC._

 ### Development plan